Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 Steps for introducing a maturity model

-The introduction of a Maturity model may sound like a challenge at first, but in practice it is entirely feasible - provided you proceed in a structured and considered manner.
-Here are a few steps that can help you to successfully implement your maturity concept. implement.
+The introduction of a Maturity model It may sound like a challenge at first, but it is entirely feasible in practice – provided you proceed in a structured and thoughtful manner.
+Here are a few steps that can help you successfully implement your maturity model concept. implement.

 1. target definition

-Before you start implementation, you should be clear about what you want to achieve with the Maturity model want to achieve.
-Do you want to optimise specific processes or gain a general overview of your current business maturity?
-A clear goal will help you to stay focussed and not get lost in the jungle of possibilities.
+Before you start implementation, you should be clear about what you want to achieve with the Maturity model Would you like to optimise specific processes or implement a general Overview about your current business maturity?
+A clear goal helps you stay focused and not get lost in the jungle of possibilities.

 3. create a maturity matrix